Coping with Causing a Serious Accident

 We are good people who have unintentionally harmed others, in accidents occurring on the roads, at work, at play, or around the home.
-I call us CADI’s (Causing Accidental Death or Injury).
+Some call us CADI’s (Causing Accidental Death or Injury).
 Most of us feel grief, guilt, and distress about our accidents.
 Over time, we learn that our mistake does not have to define us.

 There is no easy path to peace.
 Each of us must find our own way through this dark night of the soul.
 Although we cannot change what happened, we can control how we respond.
-I believe that CADI’s face three challenges:
+We believe that CADI’s face three challenges:

 - Coping with emotional distress;

-- Wrestling with responsibility; and
+- Wrestling with responsibility and with moral injury;

 - Honoring our experience, and those we harmed, by becoming better, stronger people.
 In this, we find hope and growth.